 These tangy, bright Pickled Red Onions come together in just 30 minutes with a few simple ingredients.
 They add flavor and dimension to countless dishes from tacos to sandwiches to nachos to pizzas.

 One of my favorite homemade condiments is pickled red onions.
 They add a huge punch of flavor and are super simple to make.

-This version for quick-pickled onions will allow you to enjoy tangy, slightly sweet, pickled onions in just 30 minutes with just a few pantry ingredients.
+This version for quick-pickled onions will allow you to enjoy tangy, slightly sweet, pickled onions in just 30 minutes using just a few pantry ingredients.

 How to Pickle Onions

 - Thinly slice the onions.
-The best way to do this is to use a mandoline, but you certainly can just use a sharp knife instead of a mandoline.
+The easiest way to do this is to use a mandoline, but you certainly can just use a sharp knife if you don't have a mandoline.

 - In a medium saucepan, heat water, vinegar, salt, and sugar together over medium heat until the sugar and salt dissolve.
 Turn off the heat and allow that mixture to cool slightly.